hashicorp/vault/website/source/api/index.html.md

 ## Help

-To retrieve the help for any API within Vault, including mounted backends, credential providers, etc. then append `?help=1` to any URL.
+To retrieve the help for any API within Vault, including mounted backends, auth methods, etc. then append `?help=1` to any URL.
 If you have valid permission to access the path, then the help text will be returned with the following structure: